bjucps/cps110-thinkcspy/_sources/Lists/TheAccumulatorPatternwithLists.rst

 The Accumulator Pattern with Lists
 ----------------------------------

 Remember the :ref:`accumulator pattern <accumulator>`?
+Many algorithms involving lists make use of this pattern to process the items in a list and compute a result.
+In this section, we'll explore the use of the accumulator pattern with lists.

+Let's take the problem of adding up all of the items in a list.
+The following program computes the sum of a list of numbers.

+.. activecode:: ac7_10_0

+   sum = 0
+   for num in [1, 3, 5, 7, 9]:
+       sum = sum + num
+   print(sum)

+The program begins by defining an accumulator variable, ``sum``, and initializing it to 0 (line 1).

+Next, the program iterates over the list (lines 2-3), and updates the sum on each iteration by adding an item from the list (line 3).
+When the loop is finished, ``sum`` has accumulated the sum of all of the items in the list.

+Take a moment to step through this program using CodeLens to see how it works.
+It's important to grasp the basic techniques.

 Sometimes when we're accumulating, we don't want to add to our accumulator every time we iterate.
 Consider, for example, the following program which counts the number of names with more than 3 letters.

 .. activecode:: ac7_10_1